Times keep getting tougher for Traditional Newspapers

 Notes from Cafe Rozella

-September 4th, 2008 Ricardo Posted in Arts, Food, Miscellaneous, Music, Neighborhoods, People, white center 2 Comments »
+September 4th, 2008 Ricardo Posted in Arts, Food, Miscellaneous, Music, Neighborhoods, People, White Center 2 Comments »

 A group of very charming young people just came by the Cafe.
 Their English was halting so I spoke to them in Spanish, to which they were thrilled.
 They also loved our poetry wall with its emphasis on Pablo Neruda.
 Turns out they are dancers from Argentina and are here to perform traditional Tango.
 (As readers may know the Tango originated in Argentina.)
 They will be performing in late September.
 Please check here for more details.